schnerring/hugo-theme-gruvbox/README.md

 ## Favicon

-The favicons and [corresponding markup](./layouts/partials/head/favicons.html) was generated with the free [RealFaviconGenerator.net](https://realfavicongenerator.net/).
+The favicons and [corresponding markup](./layouts/partials/head/favicons.html) were generated with the free [RealFaviconGenerator.net](https://realfavicongenerator.net/).

-The easiest way to replace the default favicons is to also to generate them using RealFaviconGenerator.net and put the generated files into the `static/` directory.
+The easiest way to replace the default favicons is to generate them using RealFaviconGenerator.net and put the generated files into the `static/` directory.

 ## Extensibility